 The Lighthouse is an Enduring Historical Legacy

-Seasonally, there are "tours" of the lantern room and evening lighting programs.
+Seasonally, there are "tours" of the lens room and evening lighting programs.
 On weekends and holidays during whale-watching season, the road to the Lighthouse is closed to private vehicles.
-Visitors must ride a shuttle bus.
+Visitors must ride a shuttle bus from Drakes Beach.
 Please call the Lighthouse Visitor Center for details at 415-669-1534.

-The Lighthouse Visitor Center and stairs are open throughout the year, but are closed December 25 and may close early at 2 pm on Thanksgiving and Christmas Eve.
+The Lighthouse Visitor Center and stairs are open four or five days a week throughout the year, but are closed December 25 and may close early at 2 pm on Thanksgiving and Christmas Eve.
 Call 415-669-1534 for hours of operation on these holidays.